gemmakbarlow/hbo-max-design-concepts/README.md

 # HBO Max Design Ideas
 Concepts for two new HBO Max features that I'd love to see implemented.

-Both relate to the ad segments shown _prior_ to the programming a user has selected from the main menu.
+Both relate to the ad segments shown _prior_ to the programming a user has selected to watch.

 ## + Add to My List